2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

 **Before starting recipe creation:** Upload all cookbook page images to the Project's Knowledge base
 1. Go to Project Settings → Knowledge
-2. Upload the images from the local filesystem (e.g., `/Users/michelle/Documents/recipes/Mastering Pasta/images/`)
+2. Upload the images from the local filesystem (e.g., `/Users/michelle/Documents/recipes/The Essential Cuban Cookbook/images/`)
 3. Wait for upload to complete

 ### Accessing Recipes During Creation